 Effective February 28, 2007, the Company acquired 80% of the common stock of m2k-laser GmbH, Freiburg (Germany), through its wholly-owned subsidiary Rofin-Sinar Laser GmbH. m2k-laser GmbH develops and manufactures semiconductor lasers based on the III-V compounds GaAs and GaSb for use predominantly in the scientific industry.
-The same components can also be used for pumping solid-state lasers, which are used for material processing.
-Additionally the parties have agreed on a put/call option exercisable beginning in 2012 for the remaining 20% of the common stock.
+Additionally, the parties have agreed on a put/call option exercisable beginning in 2012 for the remaining 20% of the common stock.
 Accordingly, the Company's financial statements present m2k-laser GmbH as if it was 100%-owned.
 This purchase resulted in goodwill of approximately \$0.6 million.